multipath-tcp/mptcp.dev/pm.md

 {: .warning}
 It is important to specify the network interface linked to the address by adding `dev <interface>`.
-If not, the routing will probably not be done properly, and will require manual configuration, see below:
+If not, the routing will probably not be done properly, and will require manual configuration, see:
 [Manual Routing Configuration](setup.html#manual-routing-configuration).

 One of the following flags needs to be set: